 Life is seldom what you want it to be.
 The secret is to reach that unique state of mind, where you are comfortable with whatever you have.
 These pages show you how to subdue troubling emotions.

 Begin that journey from the Mind Control Tips page.
 Begin with the tip on how to even out your day by not being startled by silly things.
 Ways of breathing can also switch off the sudden churning in your stomach when bad news phones in.
 That is as easy as turning off a light!
 The tip on relaxation is also crucial.

 In parallel with the physical exercises, attack the big issues in your life.
 Read a simple way sorting your notes to uncover your priorities.
 The routine will help you to understand your limitations in life.
 The process can be done on a spreadsheet and may take a couple of hours.
 But it is a nice routine, where you come to terms with the realities in your life.
-A simple exercise is suggested to uncover through self awareness the Rational Brain (RB) in your PFR.
+A simple exercise is suggested to uncover through self awareness the powerful and probing intelligence, your common sense, in your PFR.

-RB is your common sense.
-RB is the real you.
-RB knows when you stray from the truth.
-It gives you a “Aha” sense of relief, when you distinguish RB from the cacophony in your mind.
+Your common sense resides in your PFR.
+IT knows when you stray from the truth.
+It gives you a “Aha” sense of relief, when you distinguish the silent seeker from the cacophony in your mind.
 After that, discovering yourself is a fascinating journey.
-At this stage, your can leave it to RB to plan your strategy to get you where you really want to be.
+At this stage, your can leave it to your PFR to plan your strategy to get you where you really want to be.
 Mindfulness exercises will keep you joyfully on target.
 Enjoy the journey!